htrajan/ht-drawsteel/Bestiary/Bugbear Channeler.md

 - ★ 12–16: 8 damage; P2 shapechanged (save ends)
 - ✸ 17+: 11 damage; P3 shapechanged (save ends)

+Effect: A shapechanged creature becomes plant-like with bark skin and leafy hair.
+They are [[Slowed|slowed]] and have fire weakness 10 while they have this effect.

 **Throw**

 |                         |                                                                    |
 | :---------------------- | :----------------------------------------------------------------- |
 | Keywords: Attack, Melee | Type: Maneuver                                                     |
 | Distance: Melee 1       | Target: 1 creature or object [[Grabbed\|grabbed]] by the channeler |

+Effect: Vertical push 3; ally targets don't take damage from being force moved.

 **Brambleguard (1 Malice)**